dfci/ksg_web/_pages/team.markdown

 ### Tiarah Jeudi
 Tiarah Jeudi is an Administrator Support Specialist within the Knowledge Systems Group.
 Prior to joining Dana Farber, Tiarah acquired over 10 years of support experience from working in a number of industries.
 Tiarah holds a B.A. in Applied Psychology and Human Development and Studio Arts from Boston College.

+### Harry Klein
+Harry Klein, Ph.D. is a Genomics Scientist within the group.
+Prior to joining Dana-Farber, Harry received his Ph.D. in Plant Biology from the University of Massachusetts Amherst where he studied programmed cell death in grass flower development.
+He brings expertise in genetics, genomics, and computational biology.
+Within the Knowledge Systems Group, Harry will focus on assessing the impact of MatchMiner, a platform for algorithmically matching genomic profiles to clinical trials.

+### Elyse Kozlowski
+Elyse Kozlowski, Ph.D. is a Senior Scientist within the Knowledge Systems Group and the Scientific Program Manager for the Human Tumor Atlas Network Data Coordinating Center, a Cancer Moonshot initiative to construct 3-dimensional atlases of human cancers.
+Prior to joining Dana-Farber, Elyse served as Program Manager for the University of Arizona-Banner Health All of Us Research Program, a longitudinal research program to accelerate health research and precision medicine.
+Elyse received her Ph.D. in Genetics & Genomics from Boston University, where she studied post-transcriptional regulation of the immune response in pneumonia.

 ### Priti Kumari
 Priti Kumari, M.S. is Senior Bioinformatics Team Lead within the group.
 Prior to joining Dana-Farber, Priti worked as a Bioinformatics Software Engineer at the University of Maryland School of Medicine, Institute For Genome Sciences.
 She brings expertise in bioinformatics, genomics, and next-generation sequence analysis.
 Within the Knowledge Systems Group, Priti leads development of the cBioPortal @ DFCI, an online portal for mining all sequencing data at Dana-Farber.